codemetropolis/CodeMetropolis/about/index.md

    * `-m <path>`, `--mapping <path>`
      Path of the input mapping file.
 Required.

-The tool is using the mapping file to link source code elements and metrics to world objects.
-For example, link of the LOC metric is related to the height of the building.
-It is a XML file.
-The *source* tag contains the metric that will be a link to the object, the *name* parameter is the element of the source code and the *from* parameter is the metric.
-The *target* parameter is the world object, the *name* parameter is the name of the element in the city and the *to* parameter is the property of the element.
-If the value of the metric doesn't fit the world element, you have to use conversion.

 Output XML now should be generated in output directory.

 [*Details...*][mt]